Hi again, Paidion,StevenD wrote:

 The Targum of Psalm 45 reads:

-"Your throne of honor, Yahweh [some mss add: "God of the heavens"], is established from eternity of eternity."
+"Your throne of honor, Yahweh [some manuscripts add: "God of the heavens"], is established from eternity of eternity."

 A more formal English translation of the Targum of the Psalm is located here:

-The Jerusalem Publication Society 1917 rendering of the Psalm accords with the syntax of these translations (though one may wince at the translator's flagrant bias in adding the phrase "given of"):
+The Jerusalem Publication Society 1917 rendering of the Psalm accords with the syntax of these translations (though interpretive bias shows through in adding the passive verb phrase--"given of"):

 "Thy throne given of God is forever and ever;"

-To be clear, I don't assume that there's any ill motivation behind your interpretive stance.
-However, the translation seems counterintuitive to me.
-Additionally, if it didn't require such an interpretive stretch, I would expect at least some rabbinic interpreters to have made hay with it by now.
+The translation you suggest seems counterintuitive to me.
+If it didn't require such an interpretive stretch, I would expect at least some rabbinic interpreters to have adopted it.